projectM-visualizer/projectm-eval/docs/Compiler-Internals.md

 - Numbers in integer and floating-point notation with an optional exponent.
 Note that these numbers are always positive, negativity is applied later via the `-` unary operator in the parser.
 - Identifiers starting with an underscore or alphabetical letter, and also numbers on any following character.
-  These can be returned as two diffent tokens:
+  These can be returned as two different tokens:
     - If the (lower-case) name exists in the function table, the name is returned as a `FUN` token.
     - Anything else is returned as a `VAR` token and identifies a variable.